\"Writing.Com

 Review by S 🤦 Author IconMail Icon

-Still, a strong poem.
+Still, this is a fun little tale of forces meeting.
 Good luck going forward.

 *Gold* My review has been submitted for consideration in "Good Deeds Get CASH!Open in new Window..